 Well, a lot of people, myself included, never liked their business model, where you’re forced to pay for bundled packages of content you never watch.
 But most gritted their teeth and continued to pay for cable because:

 - There wasn’t a lot of competition to cable.

 - In recent years, streaming caught on, but it lacked two things – the local channels you were used to watching, and live up to the minute cable news, like CNN, Fox and MSNBC.

 You could also buy a digital antenna and get local channels, but they’re not widely used.
 But as long as you weren’t addicted to certain sitcoms or local TV news, a streaming box might have worked well for you.

 The Game Changer

 Their reply was “how about $148 per month for triple play”, their internet, TV, and phone service.
-I agreed because the base rate was about $50 less than what my current charge was.
+I agreed because this new rate was about $50 less than what my current charge was.